civboot/civlua/metaty/README.md

 local C = record('C', {
   __new=function(ty_, t)
     t.field1 = 7
-    return setmetatable(t, ty_) -- you have complete control
+    return mty.new(t, ty_) -- use metaty's default or your own end,
-  end,
 }
   :field('field1', 'number')